-Here in the UK the weather has warmed up and spring has arrived.
+Here in the UK, the weather has warmed up and spring has arrived.
 Daffodils and crocuses have bloomed, lambs have been bouncing around the fields, and tadpoles can be seen in the ponds.
-The metamorphosis of tadpoles into froglets is a spectacular transformation during which almost every organ is subject to being modified, and it is this process we will be diving into in this article.
+The metamorphosis of tadpoles into froglets is a spectacular transformation during which almost every organ is subject to modification, and it’s this process we’ll be diving into in this article.

 Frogs are part of the class of vertebrates called amphibians, which quite poetically means “double life” in Greek.
 Their larvae do not share the same environments, or at least the same resources, as the adults, and must go through a striking transformation to transition from an aquatic being to a terrestrial one.